genesiscommunitysuccess/docs/docs/05_operations/11_tracing/01_tracing.md

     - tracing
 ---

 The Genesis Tracing module enables you to capture tracing for your application through its integration with [OpenTelemetry](https://opentelemetry.io/).
-OpenTelemetry is a vendor-neutral open-source observability freamework and has become an industry-standard.
+OpenTelemetry is a vendor-neutral open-source observability framework and has become an industry-standard.

 To enable tracing you need to provide the OpenTelemetry java agent to the application's JVM options.
 You can read more about the OpenTelemetry java agent [here](https://github.com/open-telemetry/opentelemetry-java-instrumentation).
 In short, the java agent dynamically injects bytecode to capture telemetry from a number of popular libraries and frameworks.
 Genesis takes advantage of this along with its own manual instrumentation.